frontpage-ev/streamdeck-stemplayer/README.md

 music track such as bass, drums, vocals, etc.) via the popular Stream Deck interface.
 This integration allows users to control, mix and manipulate elements of a song in real time.

+> [!IMPORTANT]
+> This software is just the Stem Player for Stream Deck.
+You need
+> the [Stream Deck Plugin](https://github.com/frontpage-ev/streamdeck-stemplayer-plugin) too to use it.

 ![Stem Player for Stream Deck](https://wiki.frontpage.gg/software/zqm99x0aod.png)

 ## Documentation